nerves-project/nerves_examples/hello_snmp_agent/README.md

     Circuits.GPIO.read(gpio)
     0
     ```
-Now issue an snmpset command from any machine on your network that has snmp
+17. Now issue an snmpset command from any machine on your network that has snmp
-tools installed:
+tools installed: `snmpset -c public nerves.local .1.3.6.1.3.17.1.0 i 1`.
+You
-17. `snmpset -c public nerves.local .1.3.6.1.3.17.1.0 i 1`
+should see `SNMPv2-SMI::experimental.17.1.0 = INTEGER: 1`, **if you do not, then
-  You should see: `SNMPv2-SMI::experimental.17.1.0 = INTEGER: 1`
+just wait a few seconds and try again.**
 18. Verify in your `target` device that the pin 26 was updated:
   ```
   Circuits.GPIO.read(gpio)